 artist statement

-Femininity and what it means to be a woman in today’s politically charged society is an idea that is constantly on my mind.
-Growing up as a plus-size girl in a world that commands young women to fit into the beauty standard, making art about myself was never a consideration; I did not think I was beautiful enough to be the focal point.
-The media chooses to only portray people who fit the standard of beauty.
-Often fat people are represented in art in a way that is meant to highlight the grotesque.
-Using stereotypically feminine mediums such as glitter, beading, satin, lace, and the color pink, along with screen printing, I focus on showcasing the beauty of the fat body.
+Femininity and what it means to be a woman in today’s politically charged society are ideas that are constantly on my mind.
+Growing up as a plus-size girl in a world that commands young women to fit into the beauty standard, making art about myself was never a consideration; I did not think my fat body was beautiful enough to be an art piece.
+The media overwhelmingly chooses only to portray people who fit the standard of beauty.
+Within the art world, fat people are more likely to be represented in art in a way that is meant to highlight the grotesque.